Traditional vs. Digital Marketing: Evolution of Digital Content

 Marketing has been inside our homes forever, being part of our family lives in our TVs and living rooms every night, but in the last decade or so, things have changed drastically; marketing has been moved to our pockets.
-Changes in content consumption have been affecting companies' budgets and driving marketing decisions toward a dispute between traditional vs digital marketing.
+Changes in content consumption affect companies' budgets and drive marketing decisions toward a dispute between traditional vs digital marketing.

 Even if your business has created room for itself, you must retain the consumer base, which requires you to keep your marketing spend efficiently.